azohra/ptolemy/docs/README.md

 ```

 ##### stores/cache.ex
 `stores/cache.ex` will be responsible for loading secrets from Vault into Cache.
-I'm still figuring out whether we should also load the secret into Application environment and takes care of ttl here or in a separate module.
+We are still figuring out whether we should also load the secret into Application environment and takes care of the ttls here or in a separate module.
 I'm leaning towards a another `load` module that manages it.

 ##### ptolemy.ex
 `ptolemy.ex` will only contain a generic CRUD functions for users to interact, each function should take in the engine name as a parameter in order to pattern match with the correct support engine to call.
 The underneath implementation of CRUD operations should lie within `lib/engines` folder.
 For example, `kv.ex` would still contain the communication functions, and `kv_server.ex` would be responsible for making the `ptolemy.ex` functions happen.